bharatak/bahmni-docker/README.md

  4. At this point, the database is restored and will be available during multiple restarts of the containers.
 Now, restart your containers using the following commands
 	 * docker-compose stop
 	 * docker-compose start
 5. Navigate to https://localhost:49003/bahmni/home to access the Bahmni Apps.
+In case localhost is not accessible : get ip from - "boot2docker ip" command.
-6. Navigate to http://localhost:49001/openmrs to access OpenMRS
+6. Navigate to http://localhost:49001/openmrs to access OpenMRS.
+In case localhost is not accessible : get ip from - "boot2docker ip" command.